Continuous-variable quantum sensing of a dissipative reservoir: Results

 \subsection{Breakdown of the Markovian approximation in the long-encoding-time regime}

 In this subsection, we shall discuss the steady-state QFI in the long-encoding-time regime.
-As demonstrated in many previous references~\cite{Breuer,PhysRevE.90.022122,PhysRevA.89.012128,PhysRevA.90.032114,doi:10.1063/1.4722336,Xiong2015ER}, within the Markovian treatment, the long-time steady state of the probe can be described by a canonical Gibbs state at the same temperature of the quantum reservoir.
-On the other hand, the contribution from the counter-term $H_{\text{c}}$ is completely washed out by the probe-reservoir interaction under the Markovian approximation~\cite{Breuer}.
-The above two points mean the steady state of the probe shall be
+As demonstrated in many previous works~\cite{Breuer,PhysRevE.90.022122,PhysRevA.89.012128,PhysRevA.90.032114,doi:10.1063/1.4722336,Xiong2015ER}, within the Markovian treatment, the long-time steady state of the probe can be described by a canonical Gibbs state at the same temperature as the quantum reservoir.
+On the other hand, the contribution from the counter term $H_{\text{c}}$ is completely washed out by the probe-reservoir interaction under the Markovian approximation~\cite{Breuer}.
+The above two points mean the steady state of the probe will be

 instead of $\rho_{\text{p}}(\infty)\propto e^{-\beta (H_{\text{p}}+H_{\text{c}})}$.
 This result is quite different from that of the qubit-based temperature sensing case~\cite{PhysRevResearch.3.043039}, in which the effect of frequency renormalization is fully included in the steady state of the probe.
 From the above Eq.~(\ref{eq:eq12}), one can easily find $\pmb{d}_{\text{M}}(\infty)=(0,0)^{\text{T}}$ and